Bharanikumaragurubaran/T20WC_2022-Best-11/README.md

 ## Setup
 Here I have used Power BI to build dashboards which will showcase every players performance throughout the 2022 Worldcup, based on their performance we would have finalised Best 11 players.
 You can view these dashboards by downloading "t20wc_best 11.pbix" file and opening it in Power BI app.
-## Process involved in finalising best 11 players
+## Process involved in finalizing best 11 players
   1. Web scraping:
         I used Python Webscraping to scrape Match results, Batting statistics, Bowling Statsitics and Player info from Espncricinfo website and saved them as JSON           files.
   2. Python Pandas: